eteppo/eteppo/content/post/why-and-how-to-become-a-wikipedian/index.md

 ## Everything you need to know about editing Wikipedia

-### 1. Wikimedia projects
+### 1. Check out Wikimedia projects

 The movement behind Wikipedia is called the <a href="https://www.wikimedia.org/" target="_blank">Wikimedia</a>.
 Other Wikimedia's projects that you should consider checking out and contributing to include the <a href="https://www.wikibooks.org/" target="_blank">Wikibooks</a> project.

-### 2. Understanding the article URLs
+### 2. Understand the URLs

-All languages have their own main sites, e.g., the English Wikipedia is at _<a href="https://en.wikipedia.org/" target="_blank">en.wikipedia.org</a>_ and the Finnish at _fi.wikipedia.org_.
-The articles are defined in the URL by title, like _<a href="https://en.wikipedia.org/wiki/Ageing/" target="_blank">en.wikipedia.org/wiki/Ageing</a>_.
-Since ageing is an ambiguous term, people have made a _disambiguation_ article to _.../wiki/Ageing\_(disambiguation)_.
-Infact, the _Ageing_ article should be _Ageing\_(biology)_ or perhaps _Ageing\_(medicine)_.
+All languages have their own main sites, e.g., the English Wikipedia is at <a href="https://en.wikipedia.org/" target="_blank">en.wikipedia.org</a> and the Finnish at <a href="https://fi.wikipedia.org/" target="_blank">fi.wikipedia.org</a>.
+The articles are defined in the URL by title, like <a href="https://en.wikipedia.org/wiki/Ageing/" target="_blank">en.wikipedia.org/wiki/Ageing</a>.
+Since ageing is an ambiguous term, people have made a _disambiguation_ article to <a href="https://en.wikipedia.org/wiki/Ageing_(disambiguation)" target="_blank">.
+Infact, the _Ageing_ article could be renamed to _Ageing_(biology).

-### 3. Namespaces and metapages
+### 3. Understand Namespaces and Read Metapages

-Pages like _en.wikipedia.org/wiki/Wikipedia:Contributing_to_Wikipedia_ and _en.wikipedia.org/wiki/Help:Directory_ from the _Wikipedia_ and _Help_ namespaces include metainformation.
+Pages like <a href="https://en.wikipedia.org/wiki/Wikipedia:Contributing_to_Wikipedia" target="_blank">en.wikipedia.org/wiki/Wikipedia:Contributing_to_Wikipedia</a> and <a href="https://en.wikipedia.org/wiki/Help:Directory" target="_blank">en.wikipedia.org/wiki/Help:Directory</a> from the _Wikipedia_ and _Help_ namespaces include metainformation.
 At this point you should glance over those resources to see what other wikipedians expect from you (not a lot, they just want you to edit).

-Category pages, like _en.wikipedia.org/wiki/Category:Clinical\_Medicine_ from the _Category_ namespace, include a tree of categories where people can find all articles related to a particular high-level topic.
+Similarky, Category pages, like <a href="https://en.wikipedia.org/wiki/Category:Clinical_Medicine" target="_blank">en.wikipedia.org/wiki/Category:Clinical\_Medicine</a> from the _Category_ namespace, include a tree of categories where people can find all articles related to a particular high-level topic.
 Improving the categorizations is valueable work since people use them as curricula to study particular fields of knowledge.

+User pages such as <a href="https://en.wikipedia.org/wiki/User:User" target="_blank">en.wikipedia.org/wiki/User:User</a> refer to pages describing user accounts.
+It's a good place to leave some information about your area of expertise.

-Talk pages, like _en.wikipedia.org/wiki/Talk:Ageing_, link to the discussion page of the article.
+Talk pages, like <a href="https://en.wikipedia.org/wiki/Talk:Ageing" target="_blank">en.wikipedia.org/wiki/Talk:Ageing</a>, link to the discussion page of the article.
 It's a good place to leave feedback and resolve editing conflicts.

-User pages such as _en.wikipedia.org/wiki/User:User_ refer to pages describing user accounts.
-It's a good place to leave some information about your area of expertise.
+The user account's Talk page is a good place to leave feedback for a user.

-Template pages, like _.../wiki/Template:Reflist_ contain templates that help organize and inject structured information like references and infoboxes to the articles.
-You can see message templates at _<a href="https://en.wikipedia.org/wiki/Wikipedia:Template_messages">Wikipedia:Template\_messages</a>_ and citation templates at _<a href="https://en.wikipedia.org/wiki/Wikipedia:Citation_templates">Wikipedia:Citation\_templates</a>_.
+Template pages, like <a href="https://en.wikipedia.org/wiki/Template:Reflist" target="_blank">en.wikipedia.org/wiki/Template:Reflist</a> contain templates that help organize and inject structured information like references and infoboxes to the articles.
+You'll learn the most important ones by reading any good articles' Wikitext source.
+You can see message templates at <a href="https://en.wikipedia.org/wiki/Wikipedia:Template_messages">Wikipedia:Template\_messages</a> and citation templates at <a href="https://en.wikipedia.org/wiki/Wikipedia:Citation_templates">Wikipedia:Citation\_templates</a>.

 ### 4. Wikitext

-You can edit articles by using the visual interface but I highly recommend taking some time to learn the _Wikitext_ or <a href="https://en.wikipedia.org/wiki/Help:Cheatsheet" target="_blank">Wiki markup language</a>.
-This lets you write, copy, save, and paste text easily because its the raw text that the MediaWiki software renders to be the final visually pleasing article.
-Also, it helps you understand how links, citations, images, and so on work under the hood in Wikipedia.
+You can edit articles by using the visual interface but I recommend taking time to learn the _Wikitext_ or <a href="https://en.wikipedia.org/wiki/Help:Cheatsheet" target="_blank">Wiki markup language</a>.
+It lets you write, copy, save, and paste text easily since it's just raw text that the MediaWiki software renders to be the final visually pleasing article.
+Also, using Wikitext directly helps you understand how links, citations, images, and so on work under the hood in Wikipedia.

-I recommend to edit articles with a raw text editor, like Sublime and Notepad.
-If needed, copy and paste the raw Wikitext to the text field in the _Edit source_ page and preview to see what it looks like.
+I recommend to edit articles with a raw text editor, like <a href="https://www.sublimetext.com/"> Sublime</a>.
+Copy and paste the raw _Wikitext_ to the text field in the _Edit source_ tab and preview to see how the raw text looks like rendered.

-Here's everything you need to know about _Wikitext_ to get started:
+Here's almost everything you need to know about _Wikitext_ to get started:

 * Emphasis: `''italics''` and `'''bold'''`.
-* Titles: `==Subsection==` ẃith two equal signs is a level two subtitle that is actually the highest level title in the article.
+* Titles: `==Title==` the highest level title in the article and `===Subtitle===` is one level lower, and so on.
 * `*` and `#` make bulleted and numbered lists.
+Use them with care.
 * Citations:
-	* `<ref name="google">[https://google.com Google]</ref>`: this adds a reference to external URL.
-You can cite the same URL with `<ref name="google />` after the first explicit reference.
+	* It's best to use the Wikipedia's reference templates so that the reference list becomes more structured.
-	* `<ref name="google">Someone et al. Title.
-Journal 12;345-5445.</ref>` adds a reference to a journal article.
+	* `<ref name="hello123">Someone et al. Title.
+Journal 12;345-5445.</ref>` adds a reference to the given journal article.
+The name attribute lets you reference the same citation with just `<ref name="hello123"/>`
-	* `{{reflist}}`: this tells the MediaWiki software to place the list of reference (as marked up with the `<ref>`-tags) there.
+	* `{{reflist}}` at the standard spot at the bottomm of the article tells the MediaWiki software to place the list of reference (as marked up with the `<ref>`-tags) there.
 * Links:
 	* `[[Title]]`: clicking _Title_ links to article _Title_.
 	* `[[Title|pages]]`: clicking _pages_ links to article _Title_.